 For verbal reasoning, you’ll need to read a passage about consumer behaviour or a similar scenario.
 Then consider a summary sentence.
-You’ll need to select an answer from: True, false, can’t say.
+You’ll need to select an answer from the options: True, false, can’t say.

 The literacy test was reasonably easy to do – you just select the right words for the spaces missing in a sentence.
-Some words are misspelt (on purpose).
+Some words are misspelled (on purpose).

 In the Logical Reasoning section, you will be presented with some logical questions.
 This was my least favourite section.
 I was getting fatigued and couldn’t be bothered spending the time needed to work out some of the more advanced questions.

 For each question, you will be given six options from which you should choose one correct answer.
 Once you have selected your answer from the available responses your answer will be highlighted.

 Please note that the practice tests cover all of the capabilities, but the real ones may only cover some of them.
 Your online assessment responses will be assessed against the benchmark.

 The practice tests took over an hour and way longer than I anticipated.
 All up, completing all of the practice tests and then completing the real thing took around three hours.

 The Sova Assessment might be a handy way for employers to test literacy, numeracy and accuracy skills on mass.
 But I found the process time-consuming and impersonal.
 It made me feel like a cog in the machine.
 The follow-up recommendation email wasn’t useful at all.